Alexander-boop-boop/My_got_project_Nov2024/Cheat_sheet.md

 - git status: checks which files are in developing or staging area, or are untracked

 - What happens if i gorget the -m in the commit

+# The staging area

+is for making a space to organise things in time before making a commit